 - Students are expected to meet with their instructors during office hours to discuss needed assistance in their course work so that details of various adjustments are coordinated.
 Students and employees are responsible for notifying the Director of Compliance and Disability Services if reasonable accommodations are not implemented in an effective and timely manner.

 Section 504/ADA - Grievance Procedure

 Any student or employee who disagrees with the eligibility and/or accommodation decisions made by the Director of Compliance and Disability Services or who is not provided an accommodation in an effective and timely manner, has the right to file a grievance/complaint.
-Information regarding the filing of a grievance and/or complaint is available below or by contacting the Director of Compliance and Disability Services, located in 212 Wigwam Building, Hampton University, Hampton, Virginia 23668.
+Information regarding the filing of a grievance and/or complaint is available below or by contacting the Director of Compliance and Disability Services, located on the 1st Floor of Armstrong Slater Building, Counseling Center Wing, Hampton University, Hampton, Virginia 23668.

 - A complaint must be submitted in writing, contain the name and address of the complainant, and a description of the allegations of discrimination.
 The complaint must set forth specific facts in support of the allegation(s).

 - A complaint must be filed within thirty (30) days of the alleged discrimination.
 Complaints received later than thirty (30) days of the alleged discrimination will be dismissed as untimely unless exceptional circumstances prevented timely filing.

 - An investigation, as may be appropriate, shall be conducted by the Director of Compliance and Disability Services following receipt of a discrimination complaint.
 This procedure affords the complainant and the person(s) against whom the allegation(s) of discrimination have been made, and their respective representatives, if any, an opportunity to submit information, written statements and documentation regarding the complaint allegations.